This ancestor search stuff would be SO much easier if you just could jump to conclusions, enter your hunch in a family tree and get on with life.

 But I couldn’t stick to the story without doing just a wee bit of sleuthing.
 When was this photo taken?
 Well, first I looked to see when this type of photo was popular.
 Commercial portrait photography began with tintypes, starting in 1855.
 Although they were miraculous, they had limitations–mostly that the photographer could not make multiple copies.

 Some photos were printed on paper starting in 1830, and became the standard by 1860.
 Paper photos pasted on a cardboard backing (4 1/3″ x 2 1/2″) were used between 1860 and 1890.

-The antique album with family pictures that I rely on for my ancestor search has both tintypes and cartes de viste in abundance.
+The antique album with family pictures that I rely on for my ancestor search has both tintypes and cartes de visite in abundance.

 Okay, things are not looking good for my assumption.
-If cartes de viste were popular staring around 1860, that’s too late for Jesse Morgan’s appearance in Missouri.
+If cartes de visite were popular staring around 1860, that’s too late for Jesse Morgan’s appearance in Missouri.

 Next, I asked, “When and where did photographer W. J. Rea work?”
 I found various references to him.
 Most were photographs with his stamp on the back of unidentified photos in the archives of antique photo collectors.
 A paper written in 2004 by David Boutras (who mentioned that he started the research 30 years earlier) traces “Photographers and Artists in St. Joseph, Missouri 1859-1889” and refers to photos by William J. Rea that date between 1878 and 1882.

 Other tidbits on the Internet showed that W. J. Rea photographed Santa Barbara CA in 1883-1884, and he also took photos in St. Louis and Windsor Ontario.